Pugnacious/blog/_posts/chaotica/2021-04-25-Crystalize-Xforms.md

 ## Winter Library

-With the most recent update, the winter library needs to be modified to add functions.
-Some of the newer transforms will not work without this update.
+With the most recent update, the winter library doesn't need to be modified to add functions.
+You only need this for the development branch.

 ### Update Process